sjsu-interconnect/cs163/docs/project-doc.md

 to the calculation of the F&B Price Index, which may result in more accurate result than the traditional method.

 The proposed model will be trained using historical data on monthly national selected average price from the Bureau of Labor Statistics (BLS).
 Also, Personal Consumption Expenditure Index (PCE) data from the Bureau of Economics Analysis (BEA) will also be investigated to gain insights about inflation and customer budget for F&B expenditures.
-Another source may be included is the crop stock data from the US Department of Agriculture (USDA) to provide insights about changes like shortage of supply or over production of agricultural products.
+Another source may be included is the received price index data from the US Department of Agriculture (USDA) to provide insights about returned that farmers received per an area of crop unit.

 ## Data Sources